aktaraydin/cfg_to_xlsx/README.md

 Tachnican in charge of Scada (Siemens Simatic) wanted help from me.

-problem : He prepare xls table about electrik panel map for electricic technician.
+<b>Problem:</b> He prepare xls table about electrik panel map for electricic technician.
 He need to write every cell with hand one by one.
 This operation takes approximately 4 hours.
 I tried to decrease this preparing time 2 second.

-Program Steps:
+<b>Program Steps:</b>

 <ul>
   <li>Pandas read .cfg file in lines</li>